ganrad/ose-fis-jms-tx/README.md

 This project examines and demonstrates the following OpenShift Enterprise / FIS features that are essential for building a highly performant, reliable and scalable integration application.

 1.  **S2I Workflow**: Accelerate the development, testing and deployment of integration applications with OpenShift xPaaS.
 2.  **Reliability**: Use of a transaction manager (Spring PTM) for guaranteed delivery of messages between source and target systems.
 Data integrity and consistency are key requirements for almost all enterprise applications.
-When the target/destination systems are unavailable, the system has to persist the messages to allow re-delivery of the messages at a later time.
-This also ensures data doesn't get lost in-flight between the source and target systems and the data is always consistent across all systems participating in the transaction.
+To ensure data integrity and consistency, the application has to read/write messages from/to source/destination systems under the control of a transaction manager (TM).
+The TM will ensure the reads and writes are performed in an atomic fashion and will ensure data read/persisted across all applications involved in the transaction is consistent.
+The TM will also notify the message broker (ActiveMQ or other JMS provider) when the messages cannot be delivered to the recipient system to allow re-delivery of the messages at a later time.
+This ensures data doesn't get lost in-flight between the source and target systems and the data is always consistent across all systems participating in the transaction.
 3.  **Stability**: Use of proven, tried and true enterprise integration patterns (EIPs) for building sophisticated integration applications using Apache Camel (included in FIS).
 4.  **High Performance**: Use of Spring-Boot to instantiate & run the Camel application natively in the JVM.
 With Spring-Boot an application server or run-time is not required to run the application.
 As a result, the application is extremely light weight and delivers better throughput and run-time performance.
 5.  **Scalability**: Build stateless microservices and deploy them on OpenShift.
 Leverage OpenShift's built-in container scaling feature to dynamically scale the application in order to efficiently handle the incoming data processing workload (scale up or down).